dariemcarlosdev/VPKFILEPROCESSORAPP/README.md

 ### Some of the Azure services that can be used for implementing microservices in this project include:

   Azure Kubernetes Service (AKS): If you're looking for container orchestration, you can use Docker and AKS to deploy and manage microservices.
   Azure Functions: Serverless compute can be used to implement microservices that are lightweight and event-driven.
   Azure API Management: Acts as an API Gateway to expose and manage your microservices.
   Azure Event Grid: Used for event-driven communication between microservices.
-    Azure Service Bus: Another option for messaging and event-driven communication between microservices.
+  Azure Service Bus: As an alternative, another option for messaging and event-driven communication between microservices.
-    Azure Logic Apps: Can be used for workflow automation and integrating microservices with other

-Example Architecture (Microservices):
+  Azure Blob Storage: Used for storing files uploaded by users.
+  Azure Data Factory: Used for processing the uploaded files.
+  Azure SignalR Service: Used for real-time notifications to the Blazor UI.
+  Azure Key Vault: Used for storing connection strings and secrets securely.
+  Azure Active Directory: Used for managing identity and access control for the application.
+  Azure Managed Identity: Used for authenticating with Azure services securely without storing credentials in code.
+  Azure CI/CD Pipelines: Used for automating the build and deployment of the microservices and Blazor UI.

+### How to Implement Microservices in this Project:

 Microservice 1 (File Management) --> Blob Storage
     |